+The best gaming laptops are getting better.
 The introduction of the Pascal GPU architecture from Nvidia has raised the bar for all gaming laptop manufacturers to hit, and the MSI GT73VR is a machine that’s poised to break every performance record we have on the book.

 But raw performance alone does not a complete package make.
 Does the GT73VR have what it takes to make up for its battery life problems on pure speed results only?
 Read on in my MSI GT73VR Apache Pro gaming laptop review to find out.